tomruzicka/react-sample-app/README.md

 We wish you a happy coding.

+## Your Goal

+The standard goal we want you to accomplish is a app that contains a form where you specify contact's email address.
+After submitting the form, something like a business card containing the contact's info should appear.
+The profile picture should be shown as well.

+You should also handle the states, where wrong user input is given or no contact is found.

+The [library for communication with eWay-CRM API](https://github.com/eway-crm/js-lib) is already included.

 ## Commit and Push

-Once you have your amazing app, which is definitelly better then the ours, commit and [push](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository) the codes to your repo.
+Once you have your amazing app, commit and [push](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository) the codes to your repo.

 Let us know when the final revision is pushed (commit/tag/branch).
 We are looking forward to see your results.